-Bespoke fire strategies will be produced for all higher risk residential buildings by March 2024.
+Bespoke fire strategies will be produced for all higher risk residential buildings by April 2026 These are required to be completed by a registered Fire Engineer following the Grenfell Inquiry recommendations 2024..
 The details of these will be provided to the local fire service as well as tenants and residents of the building.